odradev/awesome-zero-knowledge/README.md

 * [What to know about Zero Knowledge | Devcon Bogotá](https://www.youtube.com/watch?v=hBupNf1igbY) - Meeting at Ethereum conference by Ethereum Foundation.
 * [ELI5: Zero Knowledge by Wanseob Lim | Devcon Bogotá](https://www.youtube.com/watch?v=O1Ysz1XPNDY) - lecture given by Wanseob Lim at Devcon Bogotá.
 * [Zero Knowledge Proofs and Their Future Applications by Elad Verbin at Web3 Summit 2018](https://www.youtube.com/watch?v=J3jKROwTPCs) - lecture given by Elad Verbin at Web3 Summit 2018 in Berlin.
+* [Zero Knowledge Proof on Casper Network!
+ZK for dummies](https://www.youtube.com/watch?v=yd6mbuAmwMA) - interview with CEO of Odra.dev - Maciej Zieliński about ZKP.
+* [Projective Rollups: a class of rollups supporting data projections](https://www.youtube.com/watch?v=XgOK4Gf9tO8) - explanation of projective rollups and how this class relates to existing rollup categories like zk rollups, optimistic rollups, sovereign rollups as well as sidechains by Sebastien Guillemot.

 #### Blockchain
 * [ZK Whiteboard Sessions](https://zkhack.dev/whiteboard/) - series of videos explaining all things zero knowledge.